parsakafi/wp-meta-optimizer/README.md

 &nbsp;
 ## How to plugin works
-WordPress saves every post / comment / user / term meta in new row. with this plugin you can save all of them to single row, and each column will be a meta key.
+WordPress saves every post / comment / user / term meta in new row. with this plugin, you can save all of them to single row, and each column will be a meta key.

 ![WordPress Meta Table Vs Meta Optimizer Table](https://user-images.githubusercontent.com/7957513/188633375-1fe658fd-ab34-4052-a672-6b3e05980085.png "WordPress Meta Table Vs Meta Optimizer Table")

-Plugin work with default WordPress functions and support all of plugins use WordPress standard functions and hooks.
+Plugin work with default WordPress functions and support all plugins use WordPress standard functions and hooks.

 &nbsp;
 ## Features